 Balenciaga Spring Summer 2018

 “After the past few seasons, I could feel myself getting restrained by homages,” said creative director of Balenciaga Demna Gvasalia.
 “I want to be more Demna.
-Something more vicious.
+Something more vicious for Spring Summer 2018.
 Gothic, in a way.
 Fashion is a reflection of the way we live.
 I wanted this feeling that something dangerous is going to happen.”
 And he pointed at the heavily spiked, ankle-strapped pointy stilettos which captured his mood.

 Recognizably, it was a Balenciaga collection much nearer to the practice Demna Gvasalia brought to the world with his own brand, Vetements.
 Showing in a cavernously dark place, he reconfigured archetypal clothes, segueing through men’s striped shirts, punk tartans, ladylike pencil skirts, T-shirts, utility jackets, and negligees.
 Soon, it became apparent that the pileups of garments weren’t just a matter of layering.